tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
-* Preprint, Accepted manuscript
+* Preprint :white_check_mark:
-* Embargo: Accepted manuscript 6 months
+* Accepted manuscript: yes :warning: but only after 6 months embargo

 #### Re-use before official publication by publisher
 Permitted